Fujifilm X-A3 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A3 lacks such a headphone port.

-Both the X-A3 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A7S II was replaced by the Sony A7S III, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the X-A3 and A7S II can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Is the Fujifilm X-A3 better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.